-On June 4th, 1940, the celebrated novel The Heart Is A Lonely Hunter made its debut.
+On June 4th, 1940, the celebrated novel The Heart Is A Lonely Hunter was published.
 Carson McCullers' brilliant first novel, set in the Depression-era American South, told the story of four ragtag misfits whose varied lives have several things in common - loneliness, isolation, and seemingly unattainable dreams.

 The four people are Mick Kelly, a restless 14-year-old tomboy with androgynous looks and musical talent forced to be a mother to her siblings and go to work to support her family; Jake Blount, an itinerant, alcoholic laborer whose socialist convictions get him into trouble; Dr. Benedict Copeland, a black physician who suffers from both tuberculosis and his desire to help free his people from racist oppression; and Biff Brannon, a married cafe owner whose masculine appearance masks his inner struggle to come to terms with his bisexuality.

 All four characters are connected by a mutual friend, John Singer - an intelligent deaf-mute who can write, sign, and read lips.
 They all find solace in Singer's kindness, wisdom, and willingness to listen to and understand them.
 What they don't know is that Singer is just like them and is suffering in silence.
 His companion of ten years - a big Greek man and fellow deaf-mute named Spiros Antonapoulos - became mentally ill and was institutionalized by a relative.
 While Singer was there to listen to other people's problems and comfort them, there is no one to listen to Singer and comfort him, which ultimately leads to tragedy.